kanakagrawal54/Codechef-Leaderboard/README.md

 # Codechef-Leaderboard
-This leaderboard comapare the codechef ranking of members within an organisation.
+This leaderboard comapare the codechef rating of members within an organisation.